LIS 416: Descriptive Cataloging

 • discussions

-• homework assignments, presentations, or other group projects
+• presentations, or other group projects

 Many assignments will be partnered and there will be two group projects.
 The course structure and choice of assignments will be set by the first class meeting.